rexresearch.com

 subject of debate about overuse in recent years.

-Pending further clinical trials to verify their lab findings, the
+Pending further clinical trials to verify their lab findings,

-plaque-controlling biocide substances including chlorhexidine and
+current plaque-controlling biocide substances including

-other antimicrobials.
+chlorhexidine and other antimicrobials.

 "At present, around 10-to-15 percent of adults in the Western